rizinorg/book/src/refcard/intro.md

 ## Visual mode

-The visual mode is the standard interactive interface of radare2.
+The visual mode is the standard interactive interface of rizin.

 To enter in visual mode use the `v` or `V` command, and then you'll only have to press keys to get the actions happen instead of commands.